ros2/design/articles/141_static_remapping.md

 This character may still be difficult on other shells, like zsh.

 #### Supporting: Change the Default Namespace
+This isn't really a remapping rule, but the syntax is similar.
-In ROS 1 the argument `__ns:=` could be used to set the default namespace.
+In ROS 1 the argument `__ns:=` could change the default namespace.
-This syntax treats it the same, except that it can be applied to a single node by prefixing it with the nodename.
+Here the syntax is the same, and additionally it can be prefixed nodename.
-The replacement side is more restricted: It must be a FQN which will be treated as a namespace, it may not have any backreferences, it may not use the character `~`.
+The replacement side must have a FQN with no special operators.
+All relative names are expanded to the new namespace before any remapping rules are applied to them.

 *Examples:*

 - `__ns:=/new/namespace`
 - `node1:__ns:=/node1s/new/namespace`

+#### Not Supporting: Change a Token
+The syntax can't change all uses of a token with one rule.
+Supporting this use case with a single rule is not a priority.

+*Workaround using two rules*

+- First rule remaps token used in namespace `**/foobar/**:=\1/fizzbuz/\2`
+- Second rule remaps token used as basename `**/foobar:=\1/fizzbuz`

+#### Not Supporting: Pre-FQN Remapping
+The syntax doesn't have a way to specify that a rule should be applied Prior to FQN expansion.
+There is no workaround.

 ### Fnmatch Syntax
 A syntax like fnmatch is being considered.